Veronica Pimenova

 For my recent publications, visit my Google Scholar.

 I am a PhD student at the University of Michigan, advised by Venkatesh Potluri and Dhruv (DJ) Jain.
 I am also a Rackham Merit Fellow.
+Before starting at Michigan, I graduated from Carnegie Mellon University, where I was advised by Andrew Begel and received a Judith A. Resnik Award HM.

 My research focuses on human factors of software engineering.
 I am interested in combining psychology theories (eg. co-presence, cognitive load) with empirical software engineering to better support developer productivity and well-being, specifically for developers with disabilities.